Gibbo3771/be-classy/README.md

 }

 /**
- * These are the class defintions we get back from the
+ * These are the class defintions from the
  * decorated function returned by beClassy
  * */
 type Classes = {